 Performer, choreographer and teaching artist grew up in the border of Tijuana and San Diego CA.

-Her work has been presented by HERE Arts Center, Movement Research at Judson Church, New York Live Arts (NYLA), NY Foundation for the Arts (NYFA), The Lumen Dance Festival, Dance New Amsterdam (DNA), Local Produce Festival, The Ground Plan Arts Festival,The Fête De L'Hurricane at Red Bean Studios.
+Her work has been presented by HERE Arts Center, Movement Research at Judson Church, New York Live Arts (NYLA), NY Foundation for the Arts (NYFA), The Lumen Dance Festival, Performance Mix, Dance New Amsterdam (DNA), Local Produce Festival, The Ground Plan Arts Festival,The Fête De L'Hurricane at Red Bean Studios.
 At the Open Performance for Movement Research, multiple site-specifics in Mexico, NYC and Brooklyn, in Ecuador and at The Indie Ballet Sessions with the New York Restoration Project, where she taught a children’s movement workshop, and was featured in the New York Times.

 In 2009 she received a Bachelors in Fine Arts in Dance from San Diego State University where she presented the full-length concert "The Art of Time Travel".
 That same year she attended the summer dance intensive taught by dancer and choreographer Doug Varone and his company at SUNY Purchase Conservatory of Dance in New York.